tigerbeetle/viewstamped-replication-made-famous/README.md

 * **Excludes the reconfiguration protocol** as specified in the *Viewstamped Replication Revisited* paper.
 * **Excludes any snapshot protocol** as specified in the *Viewstamped Replication Revisited* or *Protocol-Aware Recovery for Consensus-Based Storage* papers, which is a work-in-progress for TigerBeetle.
 The implementation here provides a fixed-size log limited to a fixed number of entries, and exceeding this log is beyond the scope of the challenge.
-* **Excludes the Recovery Protocol at replica startup** just for the next few days, as we plan to have this completed soon (along with crash fault injection in the VOPR).
+* **Excludes the recovery protocol** as specified in the *Viewstamped Replication Revisited* paper.
 * **Excludes data scrubbing** as this is a work-in-progress for TigerBeetle.
-* **Excludes all other codebases outside this repo, such as the main TigerBeetle repo**.
-We have forked the precise implementation to be used here for the purpose of this challenge to provide a generic "batteries-included" implementation that anyone can run.
+* **Excludes all other codebases outside this repo, such as the main TigerBeetle repo** (however, if you do happen to find a bug in the main TigerBeetle repo and submit a valid issue there while the challenge is still open, we may award up to $256).
+We have otherwise forked the precise implementation to be used here for the purpose of this challenge to provide a generic "batteries-included" implementation that anyone can run.
 * **Excludes Byzantine faults**, for example, where the operators of servers and clients are malicious.
 * **Excludes any kind of security issue**, for example, the possibility for a "man-in-the-middle" or a distributed denial of service attack, because this is **a consensus bug bounty challenge not a security bug bounty program**.
 * **Excludes any duplicate reports** that have already been submitted.
-* **Excludes any known issues related to TODOs** as already documented in the implementation.
+* **Excludes any known issues or TODOs** as known to the team or as already documented in the implementation.
 * **Excludes bugs in any test code** within this repository.
 * **Excludes any fixes to the implementation** that have already fixed an issue that is subsequently reported.